Purchasing an AED

 If your organization is unable to afford an AED from its own operating budget, we’ve outlined a few ideas that have been used by other faith-based organizations to get AEDs funded for their facilities.

-We hope these resources provide everything you need to know to buy a life-saving AED.
+We hope these resources provide helpful tips on obtaining a life-saving AED.

 Instead of applying for grants from larger national organizations, we recommend that you apply for grants and sponsorship from local organizations since they are likely to have a more tangible and personal connection to your community.

 “Are there any business owners or employees at local companies who are part of your congregation?”
 If there are, ask them for support to make their place of worship safer!
 These local organizations often want to support impactful endeavors in their own backyard.